 - With regular expressions, a forward slash is used as a delimiter or separator.

-- In Linux, ./ execute a compiled program.
+- In Linux, ./ executes a compiled program.